The Guy Wulfrunian - A Short History

 Bury 101 was rescued from its field in 1982 and towed to Manchester for eventual restoration for the Manchester Bus Museum.
 It was stored in the open at Hyde Road Works but sadly in 1984 it was severely damaged when hit by another bus.
 Unfortunately a satisfactory agreement could not be reached with its owner (Berresford Motors) which would allow for it to be repaired and restored and ultimately it was sold for spare parts use with the body being scrapped in Barnsley in 1989.
 The chassis survived for some years in various locations in Yorkshire but was eventually cut up in 2020, with some parts removed for use in the other two preserved Wulfrunians and other buses.
 A sad end for a very distinctive bus.

 Finally, West Riding 970 was acquired for preservation by the author in 1982 and for some years resided at the premises of the Mersey & Calder Bus Preservation Group at Burscough in Lancashire.
-The author moved to Australia in 1987 and eventually the bus passed to a group from the WROPS and moved to Dewsbury Bus Museum, where it was due to return to operation in 2022 fully restored in its original West Riding Ayres red and ivory livery.
+The author moved to Australia in 1987 and eventually the bus passed to a group from the WROPS and moved to the Dewsbury Bus Museum, where it returned to operation in 2022, fully restored in its original West Riding Ayres red and ivory livery.

 The last Wulfrunian to remain in service was West Riding 970, seen abandoned in the yard of Crouch End Luxury Coaches, Wood Green, in 1982.
 This bus was initially rescued for preservation by the author and after a lengthy restoration at the Dewsbury Bus Museum, it is scheduled to re-enter service in 2022

 Other Wulfrunian parts to survive included 50 Gardner engines which were fitted to the final batch of 25 new Daimler Fleetlines delivered to West Riding (and which ironically replaced the last Wulfrunians) and 23 Fleetlines for Yorkshire Woollen, with the remaining two engines presumably kept as spares.